-In February of this year, the POD Network’s Executive and Core Committees acknowledged the structural, systemic, and interpersonal racism that persists within the POD Network.
-At that time we knew necessary changes would not happen overnight, nor without errors and missteps along the way.
+The POD Network’s Executive and Core Committees acknowledges the structural, systemic, and interpersonal racism that persists within the POD Network.
+We know necessary changes will not happen overnight, nor without errors and missteps along the way.
 But we believe that we can create an organization in which our espoused ideals—particularly our organizational commitment to equity—more closely match the lived reality of all our members.
 We have identified various actions to make change and want to keep our POD members updated on the progress.
 As such, we will be sending out periodic updates on work being done within our organization.

 Improvements in the conference proposal review process

-As an initial step, we contracted with two DEI consultants, who were recommended by the Diversity Committee, to analyze proposal reviews for the 2020 conference to:
+As an initial step, we contracted with two DEI consultants, who were recommended by the Diversity Committee, to analyze proposal reviews for the annual conference to:

 - identify DEI themes;